Uthman782/4th-semester/Design and analysis of algorithms/AAA[4].md

 ### **Comparing Algorithm Efficiency**
 - **O(1) < O(log n) < O(n) < O(n log n) < O(n²) < O(2ⁿ) < O(n!)**
 - **Algorithms with smaller growth rates are more efficient.**

----

-Would you like me to add examples or clarify anything further? 😊